stasgora/linear-equations/README.md

-# linear-equations
+# Solving Linear Equations
-Implementations of Jacobi, Gauss–Seidel and LU decomposition for solving systems of linear equations
+Implementations of Jacobi, Gauss–Seidel and LU decomposition for solving systems of linear equations (university project)